 It's extremely important to have reliable books for learning and studying the material covered in AP classes.
-This is particularly true for AP Biology considering the complexity and breadth of the course's content.
-The format of the AP Biology exam was modified significantly in 2013, and there are some books that have kept up with the changes better than others.
+This is particularly true for AP Biology, considering the complexity and breadth of the content of the course.
+The format of the AP Biology exam was modified in 2013 and again in 2020; as a result, some books have kept up with these changes better than others.

-In the third section, we've included a couple of review books from popular prep companies that I rate a bit lower.
-I wanted to give you more specific details about the issues with these books so that you can supplement them appropriately if you have already bought them (or choose to buy them because you're used to the format).
+In the third section, we've included a couple of review books from popular test-prep companies that we rate a bit lower.
+We wanted to give you more specific details about the issues with these prep books so you can supplement them appropriately if you've already bought them (or choose to buy them because you're used to the format).

-The Best AP Biology Textbook
+The Best AP Biology Textbook: Campbell Biology, 12th Edition

-- Helpful illustrations and diagrams throughout.
+- Helpful illustrations and diagrams throughout

-- Clear writing style.
+- Clear writing style

 The Best AP Biology Review Books